Dr. Eric C. Ewert, Professor and Department Chair

-Professor Ewert's current research and teaching interests lie in Environmental Studies, the American West, Population, Historical, & Economic Geography.
+Professor Ewert's current research and teaching interests lie in environmental studies, the American West, population, historical and economic geography and geospatial technologies.
 Dr. Ewert has lived in western states from Arizona to Alaska.
-A life-long and mesmerized observer of the region, his current research and writing focus on the rapid demographic and economic change occuring in the American West and the costs associated with such environmental and cultural transgressions.
+A lifelong and mesmerized observer of the region, his research and writing focus on the rapid demographic and economic change occuring in the American West and the costs associated with such environmental and cultural transgressions.
 He has authored more than two dozen articles, book chapters, editorials, and maps, delivered nearly thirty papers at regional and national conferences, and traveled widely in the Americas and Europe.
 He currently serves as Professor and Chair of the Department of Geography, Environment & Sustainability at Weber State University.

 Courses Taught at Weber State University

-GEOG PS 1000 Natural Environments of the Earth
+- GEOG 1000 Natural Environments of the Earth

-GEOG SS/DV 1300 Places & Peoples of the World
+- GEOG 1300 Places & Peoples of the World

-GEOG SS/DV 1520 Geography of the United States and Canada
+- GEOG 1520 Geography of the United States and Canada

 Courses Taught at Other Institutions